jekyll/jekyll/docs/_posts/2018-01-25-jekyll-3-7-2-released.md

 regressions due to the changes made in that release.
 In due time, Team Jekyll set out to address those issues as early as possible.

-Days later here we're, announcing 3.7.1 that fixes numerous issues! :tada:
+Days later here we're, announcing 3.7.2 (sorry for skipping 3.7.1, RubyGems didn't want to play nice) that fixes numerous issues! :tada:
 The highlights being:

   * A major regression in 3.7.0 was that when a Front Matter Default was